drocheam/optrace/docs/source/usage/geometry.rst

 **absorb_missing**

-The ``absorb_missing`` parameter, which is set to ``True`` by default, ensures that light which does not hit a lens is absorbed.
+The :python:`absorb_missing` parameter, which is set to :python:`True` by default, ensures that light which does not hit a lens is absorbed.
 In principle, this is the typical and desired case.
-However, there are geometries where ``absorb_missing=False`` could be useful.
+However, there are geometries where :python:`absorb_missing=False` could be useful.

 A special case is when a ray does not hit a lens where a transition from surrounding media takes place.
 Here the rays are absorbed in any case, because the exact transition geometry is defined only at the lens itself.